crossplane/docs/content/knowledge-base/guides/write-a-composition-function-in-go.md

 {{<hint "tip">}}
 If you're writing a function that does use an input type, rename the type from `Input` to something more specific to your function.
-For example function-patch-and-transform names its input type `Resources`.
+For example Function Patch and Transform names its input type `Resources`.
 Rename the API version too by updating the `// +groupName` comment at the top of `input.go`.

 When you edit files under the `input` directory you must update some generated